QHose/QRSMeteor/pages/Restrict access to functionality.md

 ## Private space
 - An individual creates an application within personal space for sandbox or personal use.
-- Apps valuable to other users are moved to a Shared Space for collaboration / further development or a Managed Space as governed content
+- Apps valuable to other users are moved to a Shared Space for collaboration / further development or a Managed Space for a more governed environment. (less freedom)

 ![image](https://user-images.githubusercontent.com/12411165/231541136-4b897434-e2b0-4652-a64a-cae43201d4b8.png)

 ## Shared space (Use for employees of OEM partner, not end users)